 Thirty minutes of physical activity most days of the week helps keep your blood sugar within a healthy range.

 Diabetes is a chronic condition.
 Yet with treatment, it is possible to maintain a healthy blood sugar level.
-Fruit is a part of a healthy diet, and papaya may even have a hypoglycemic effect on the body.
+Fruit is a part of a healthy diet that contains vitamins and minerals the body needs to function normally.

 But moderation is key.
-Limit your fruit intake to one or two servings a day, and talk with your doctor if you’re having trouble managing your blood sugar.
+Talk with your doctor if you’re having trouble managing your blood sugar.